-ASIC releases updated INFO 225
+ASIC publishes updated INFO 225

 - Michael Lukman